pwhittlesea/pwhittlesea.github.com/content/posts/2024-10-12-new-zealand-4/index.md

 ---
+aliases:
+  - "/holidays/new-zealand-4/"
 title: "I visited New Zealand - Part 4"
 date: 2024-10-12 12:20:00 +0100
-last_modified_at: 2025-04-27T11:49:52+00:00
-categories: holidays
+categories: [holidays]
-tags: new-zealand
+tags : ["new zealand"]
+series: ["New Zealand"]
+series_order: 4

-tagline: &tagline "Our quest down the northern island of New Zealand continues, taking us from Rotorua to Wellington, via Middle Earth"
+summary: "Our quest down the northern island of New Zealand continues, taking us from Rotorua to Wellington, via Middle Earth"
-excerpt: *tagline

-header:
-  overlay_image: /assets/images/new_zealand/1/new_zealand_0862.jpg
-  og_image: /assets/images/new_zealand/4/teaser.jpg
-  teaser: /assets/images/new_zealand/4/teaser.jpg

 maps:
   - name: to-new-plymouth